PallaviGutta/AQAChallenge_Automation_WalletAPI/README.md

     •	Balance verification when multiple transactions with same currency
     •	Transaction status and outcome for immediate response
     •	Transaction status and outcome for Delayed response before and after timeout
+ ## Test Plan
+    Test Plan can be found at testPlan/TestPlan_WalletAPI.docx